 What is Family Math?

 If you fold laundry, read children’s books, or follow recipes, math is part of your daily life, probably in more ways than you’ve thought about.
-The articles in our research-based Early Math Toolkit for Professionals Serving Families prepare professionals to support families in finding and talking about math in their everyday lives.
+Our research-based Early Math Resources for Professionals Serving Families prepare professionals to support families in finding and talking about math in their everyday lives.
 To help you and the families you work with get started with family math, our Family Activities offer tips, games, and other materials geared toward children from birth to age 8, but children of all ages will delight in the learning.

 When and Where Does Family Math Take Place?